Today, I know a lot of parents are going to be looking for resources on how to homeschool their children.

 - Work on handwriting – This is a lost art.
 Work with your children to teach them how to write in cursive and print neatly.
 Make an art project out of your favorite Bible verses.
 This is probably something we all need to practice more.

-I’m sure your schools will be sending you stuff to help as well.
+I’m sure your schools have been sending you stuff to help as well.
 I’d like to point our families to some vital online resources that we use to homeschool our children.

 Here are some links our Tope Family recommend…